udacity/shiftfs-dkms/README.md

 About:
 ------

+Note: This is a special branch/version for Linux Kernel 5.8+

 This repo provides scripts to install the (linux-)kernel module **shiftfs** via dkms.

 _Note: shiftfs will maybe be included in the mainline kernel in the future.